 Bedrock is better

 The damage caused by earthquakes depends in part on the type of ground beneath buildings.
 Bedrock generally shakes the least, while soft sediment or artificial fill can amplify shaking.
 Some loose, water-saturated soils may even liquefy, producing geysers of sand or mud.
-Buildings on liquefied soils may settle or list like ships.
+Buildings on liquefied soils may settle, fracture or list like ships.
+Liquefaction was a major cause of damage to thousands of residential houses and the water and sewerage network in eastern Christchurch in the 2010–11 earthquake sequence.
 Maps showing zones with different ground-shaking amplification, based on ground conditions, are available for several New Zealand cities.

 Measuring earthquake shaking: the Modified Mercalli scale